To save money you have to look at what you are buying

 1. Coffee and Drinks

-Purchasing drinks at your favorite coffee place every day will make you lose much money over time.
+Purchasing drinks at your favorite coffee place daily will make you lose a lot of money over time.
 The next time you crave caffeine, consider making your own with a coffee machine and leak-proof travel mug.
-This best selling coffee machine makes great espressos, cappuccinos and lattes.
+This best-selling coffee machine makes great espressos, cappuccinos, and lattes.

 2. Women’s Razors

 Products specifically targeted for women are usually way more expensive than men’s.
 Even though they are the same product, insane!
 This is what many people refer to as the “pink tax”.
 That’s why I always buy men’s razors for example.
 This one by Gillette to be more specific.
 Try looking at product prices individually instead of looking at pretty packaging and gender.

 By no longer buying plastic water bottles you will help reduce the plastic garbage dump and save money at the same time.
 Instead, use a pretty and durable reusable water bottle that you can refill.
 I am blessed to live in a country with excellent water quality.
 If you are not, you can buy a water filter.
 I use my insulated water bottle every single day.
 Make sure to buy one that can contain ice cold and hot water.
 I love drinking my tea hot from the bottle.
 It will also help you to drink more water daily.